What is Yerba Mate? | About Leaves | Caffeine Content | The Mate Tea Trend | 3 Benefits of Yerba Mate | Preparation | Taste | Precautions | Shop

 These days with the overuse of so-called "energy drinks", yerba mate can provide a much better alternative when it comes to long-term health.

-Yerba mate is still sold as a cold canned tea which can be a convenient choice over soda or these unhealthy types of energy drinks.
+Yerba mate is still sold as a cold canned tea which can be a convenient choice over soda or these other less-than healthy drink options.

 One of the other benefits of yerba mate is that, although it does contain caffeine, it also is uniquely balanced with THEOBROMINE.
 As we mentioned earlier, this helps to counteract the sometimes jittery side effects that caffeine can cause.